-The Nominating Committee is empowered by the Board and its terms of reference are to bring to the Board recommendations on the appointment of new Directors.
-The evaluation of the suitability of candidates is based on the candidates' competency, character, time commitment, integrity and experience to bring value and expertise to the Board.
+The Nominating Committee is empowered by the Board and its terms of reference to recommend to the Board on the appointment of new Directors.
+A formal and transparent procedure is in place for the appointment of new Directors to the Board such as screening, conducting initial selection of internal and external candidates, performing requisite evaluation and assessment on the candidates' ability to discharge their duties effectively and efficiently, prior to making recommendations to the Board for its approval.
+The Nominating Committee also ensures candidates possess the appropriate skills, core competencies, experience, integrity and time to effectively discharge his or her role as a director.
 The Company Secretaries will ensure that all necessary information is obtained and that all legal and regulatory obligations are met before appointments of new Directors are made.